spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/transfer-data-between-yves-and-zed.md

 ## 1. Create a transfer object

 Communication between Yves and Zed is done using [transfer objects](/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/create-use-and-extend-the-transfer-objects.html).
-So the first thing you have to do to establish communication between Yves and Zed, is to create a transfer object as follows:
+So to establish communication between Yves and Zed, you need to create a transfer object as follows:

 1. Create a new transfer object and add it to the `src/Pyz/Shared/HelloWorld/Transfer/` folder.
 In the example, it's called the `helloworld.transfer.xml` transfer object, and one property is assigned to it: